Project Status: PLANNING

 Current Project Status

-In March 2024, Dairyland Power Cooperative filed a combined Certificate of Need and Route Permit Application with the Minnesota Public Utilities Commission (PUC) for the Wabasha Relocation Project.
-Minnesota law requires applicants to obtain a Certificate of Need and Route Permit from the PUC before a transmission line project can be built.
+In March 2024, Dairyland Power Cooperative filed a Route Permit Application with the Minnesota Public Utilities Commission (PUC) for the Wabasha Relocation Project.
+Minnesota law requires applicants to obtain a Route Permit from the PUC before a transmission line project can be built.

 Regulatory Review Process